 16.11.1 ERCOT Creditworthiness Requirements for Counter-Parties

 (1) Each Counter-Party shall meet ERCOT’s creditworthiness standards as provided in this Section.
-A Counter-Party must, at all times, maintain its Financial Security at or above the amount of its Total Potential Exposure (TPE) minus its Unsecured Credit Limit.
+A Counter-Party must, at all times, maintain its Financial Security at or above the amount of its Total Potential Exposure (TPE). minus its Unsecured Credit Limit.
 Each Counter-Party shall maintain any required Financial Security in a form acceptable to ERCOT in its sole discretion.
 If at any time the Counter-Party does not meet ERCOT’s creditworthiness requirements, then ERCOT may suspend the Counter-Party’s rights under these Protocols until it meets those creditworthiness requirements.
 ERCOT’s failure to suspend the Counter-Party’s rights on any particular occasion does not prevent ERCOT from suspending those rights on any subsequent occasion, including a CRR Account Holder’s ability to bid on future CRRs or a Qualified Scheduling Entity’s (QSE’s) ability to bid in the Day-Ahead Market (DAM).

 (2) Notwithstanding the provisions in paragraph (1) above, ERCOT may draw on Financial Security if necessary to pay short-pays of miscellaneous Invoices for Securitization Default Charges or Securitization Uplift Charge Initial Invoices if the respective escrow deposits are insufficient to cover the short-pays.